 If your organisation does collect the reasons for sickness absences, well done – hopefully you’re already working with HR to make use of that information in planning areas of health to target.
 If reasons are not collected, have a chat with someone in HR and see what influence you can have on how sickness absences are recorded.
 And perhaps don’t get too hung up on whether an absence is work-related or not – if you can reduce home-related stress and MSD absences, your organisation will benefit.

-At Effective Software, we want to help you to improve overall Health and Safety management in your organisation.
+At Engage EHS, we want to help you to improve overall Health and Safety management in your organisation.
 Our health and safety software aims to modernise and streamline your management processes, helping you to focus on supporting your employees.
 If you are currently using a paper-based system, click below to see how moving to software can make your work easier.